erikgraa/SecretManagement.HashiCorp.HCP.Vault.Secrets/README.md

 ### Register vault

 The following are required:
+* A vault name (typically one would choose the same as the HCP Vault Secrets App Name)
 * HCP Organization ID
 * HCP Project ID
-* HCP Vault Secrets App Name Vault name
+* HCP Vault Secrets App Name

 To access secrets in the vault after registering one needs an IAM service principal's client ID and client secret.